chloe0x0/nerv/README.md

 # nerv 🧠⚡

-A fast, efficient Brainfuck compiler in C

 Nerv is an optimizing toolchain for interacting with Brainfuck programs.
 It includes an Interpreter, Visualizer, and Brainfuck to C compiler.

 ## TODO
 > More complex loop unrolling

-> Possibly write an API

 > Build Visualizer